Eye Clinic Liaison Officers (ECLO's)

-You may be referred to one of our Eye Clinic Liaison Officers (ECLO) if your sight is deteriorating or after a diagnosis.
+You may be referred to our Eye Clinic Liaison Officer if your sight is deteriorating or after a diagnosis.
 You can even request an appointment yourself and it’s a free and confidential service.

 This enables you to better understand your diagnosis and most importantly maintain your independence.